Learn How to Play the Guitar with Good Technique From the Start

 6. Use A Metronome!

 Playing to a click track is really hard at first, but the advantages later on are immeasurable.
 Your sense of rhythm and timing will get an early boost, if you try using a metronome soon in your career.
 However, don’t stress about it too much and make sure you set the beats-per-minute (BPM) to something very slow.
 The idea is to get used to playing in time and at a steady tempo, but don’t rush this at the expense of learning technique.
 By the way, you’ll find heaps of metronome apps on the internet.
+And, here are 5 ways you can use a metronome to improve your guitar playing.

 7. Don’t Shy Away From Difficult Chords

-A few weeks ago in my studio I was recording a friend called Mary, a singer-guitarist, who would move heaven and earth to avoid playing a B minor chord.
+A few weeks ago in my studio, I was recording a friend called Mary, a singer-guitarist, who would move heaven and earth to avoid playing a B minor chord.
 She found the fingering too difficult and used capos and all manner of transpositions to dodge the dreaded bar chord.
-If anything, you should seek out these difficult bits and spend more time and energy on perfecting tricky chords, otherwise you’ll find them a mental barrier to your playing for the rest of your days.
+If anything, you should seek out these difficult bits and spend more time and energy on perfecting tricky chords, otherwise, you’ll find them a mental barrier to your playing for the rest of your days.

 Nothing beats regularly putting your hands on the guitar and practicing the latest lessons.
 Even if it’s just for ten minutes on a day when you’re otherwise too busy.
 Good technique comes from your mind and your fingers remembering how it’s all supposed to work, particularly when it comes to those tricky fingerings.
 Try to set aside some time every day and develop good playing habits.
 It’ll also help to build up those calluses on your fingertips.